 In addition, the City underwent a formal E&IC Standardisation process, which included approvals by various City departments, including IST and Corporate Support Services.
 The use of components different than that standardized could potentially cause issues.
-In certain cases, the E&I standardized vendors could file an objection with the City in the event that they feel the terms or intent of the standardization RFP are violated.

 6.3 Package System Requirements